AurelienAudero/Intel-i5-7400-Hackintosh-EFI/README.md

 This is an EFI Folder optimized for the setup specified below, you can use it for you Hackintosh.

-It uses Opencore 0.6.7 as bootloader.
+It uses Opencore 0.6.8 as bootloader.

 When you're first booting to this EFI Folder, you automatically agree to [The Terms and Conditions of Uses](https://github.com/AurelienAudero/i5-7400-EFI-by-Aure/LICENSE.md).

 **FOLLOW THE INSTRUCTIONS BELOW THE SCREENSHOTS BEFORE BOOTING !**

 ## Screenshots

+(The system and the bootloader versions has been updated since the screenshots have been taked)

 ![Global-View-of-System](/Images/Global-View-of-System.png)